-It is our privilege and pleasure to bring prolific and esteemed New York Times Bestselling author J.A.
-Jance to Wenatchee to deliver our Keynote Address this year.
-The doors will open at 6:30 for drinks and socializing, followed by the Keynote Address at 7:00 and then a book signing afterward.
-Conference attendees will all be welcome to attend, and tickets will be available as well for the general public or guests of attendees.
-Don’t miss your chance for an evening with a true rock star in the writing world!
-To accomodate the public’s interest, our special Keynote Address will be held at the Wenatchee Community Center 504 South Chelan Ave.
+It was our privilege and pleasure to bring prolific and esteemed New York Times Bestselling author Jess Walter to Wenatchee to deliver our Keynote Address this year.
+The Keynote was held at the Wenatchee Community Center.
+Doors opened at 6:30 for drinks and socializing, followed by the Keynote Address at 7:00 and then a book signing afterward.
+Conference attendees were all welcomed to attend, and tickets were available as well for the general public or guests of attendees.

 Saturday – Session 1

 Dr. Frankenstein’s Character Laboratory – Craig English (special double session)